What Are Legumes?

-Legumes are loaded with health benefits.
-They’re very low in fat, have no cholesterol, and have the same amount of calcium as a glass of milk.
+Legumes are low-fat, contain no cholesterol, and have the same amount of calcium as a glass of milk.
 They also have:

 Legume Health Benefits

 Legumes also have compounds called antinutrients.
-These could block the way your body absorbs some nutrients.
-You can fight that effect by limiting how much of one food you eat at a time and by eating a lot of different healthy foods every day.
+These can block the way your body absorbs certain nutrients.
+You can fight that effect by limiting how much of any one food you eat at a time and by eating a variety of healthy foods every day.
 Antinutrients in legumes include:

 Lectins.
 These can interfere with your absorption of calcium, iron, phosphorus, and zinc.

 Phytates (phytic acid).
-These can lower absorption of iron, zinc, magnesium, and calcium.
+These can lower your body's absorption of iron, zinc, magnesium, and calcium.

 Saponins.
-These may also interfere with the way your body absorbs nutrients.
+These can interfere with enzymes that help your body absorbs nutrients.

 Legume Preparation and Storage

 Beans have carbs called galacto-oligosaccharides (GOS), which may cause gas.
-You can get rid of most of these by soaking and rinsing dry beans before you cook them.
+You can get rid of most of these by soaking and rinsing dried beans before you cook them.
 Rinse canned legumes, too.
-If you’re trying them for the first time, start with small amounts to help your body get used to the highã fiber.
+If you’re not used to eating beans, start with small amounts to help your body get used to them.

 Need them now?
-Choose a “ready to go” or fresh legume that doesn’t need soak time.
-Or open up a can.
+Choose a fresh legume that doesn’t need soak time, like peas or fresh lima beans.
+Or open up a can of beans.
 Be sure to rinse them before serving.

 Store dried legumes in sturdy containers with tight-fitting lids.
 Keep them out of sunlight in a cool, dry place.